MortalreminderPT/HomeGPT-Intelligent-Home-Assistant/README.md

 ## License

-Simple-Worker-Learner is released under the MIT License.
+HomeGPT is released under the MIT License.
 See the `LICENSE` file for more details.